Book, No. 7 Notre Dame run by USF 52-0 to extend home streak

 THE TAKEAWAY

 South Florida: The Bulls couldn’t muster anything on offense in offensive coordinator Charlie Weis Jr.’s homecoming of sorts.
-He son of the former Notre Dame coach who was replaced by Brian Kelly, used two quarterbacks in the first half.
-USF started Jordan McCloud and replaced him with Noah Johnson but Weis, sitting in the press box, got little from either.
+The son of the former Notre Dame coach, who was replaced by Brian Kelly, used two quarterbacks in the first half.
+USF started Jordan McCloud and replaced him with Noah Johnson but Weis got little from either.
 Even wide receiver Jah’Quez Evans lined up to take a snap on a fourth-down fake punt that lost nine yards when Irish defensive end Isaiah Foskey sniffed the play out.

+“From our side, obviously it was a very disappointing from the first drive all the way through the game,” Scott said.
+“We’re not going to make any excuses.”

 Notre Dame: The Irish had touchdowns on five of their six possessions in the first half, while outgaining USF 279-65 in the first half.
-Book completed 10 of 14 passes for 107 yards in the first 30 minutes as the Irish used eight different rushers in the game.
+With Book sitting out the second half and with the other players missing for various reasons, Kelly liked what he saw.

+“We live in this world right now and you never are prepared for it but aware of it and know it can happen,” Kelly said.
+“Our players responded well and so did our coaches.”

 POLL IMPLICATIONS